Bring Your Own Device (BYOD)

 INTRODUCTION

-Albany Senior High School (ASHS) is a Bring Your Own Device (BYOD) school.
-The purpose of our BYOD program is to improve the delivery of our curriculum using 21st-century technologies and skills.
-The Western Australian Curriculum includes integration of the ICT General Capability across all subjects at school.
-Our BYOD program allows us to thoroughly address this element of the curriculum and provide our students with skills that will help them succeed in their future professional and academic endeavours.
+Albany SHS is a Bring Your Own Device (BYOD) school.
+Our BYOD program aims to improve the delivery of our curriculum using 21st century technologies and skills.
+The Western Australian Curriculum includes integrating the ICT General Capability across all subjects at school.
+Our BYOD program allows us to thoroughly address this element of the curriculum and provide our students with skills to help them succeed in their future professional and academic endeavours.

 RESPONSIBILITIES